cncf/kubernetes-community-days/planning/about-organizing.md

 * Share CNCF Slack usernames for all organizers to be added to #KCD-organizers channel
 * Create Twitter handle for specific KCD event (like @KCD-BouvetIsland) except for countries like China and Korea where Twitter is not used

 Once your team meets these criteria, you can create a GitHub [issue](https://github.com/cncf/kubernetes-community-days/issues/) to notify CNCF that you wish to be officially recognized.
 Your organizing team will be invited to the [#kcd-organizers](https://cloud-native.slack.com/messages/GN6R2PV1A) private Slack channel where you can connect with other Kubernetes Community Days organizers around the world.
 At this time, the Core Organizers will also grant you access to our preferred tools and create email aliases (for general organizers and sponsorships).
 You can then begin creating your website and event platform.
-Copy the page structure of the [Bouvet Island](/events/2019-bouvet-island) sample event as a guide.
-Here’s [instructions](/organizing-creating-website).

 * Where our standard tools are blocked, CNCF will work with KCD organizers to determine alternatives.

 ** For the launch, we want to ensure that each KCD is successful.
 Part of ensuring the success of the event is to have the first 3 sponsors committed.
 We acknowledge requiring KCD Organizers to have 3 sponsors committed prior to the approval of your event can be challenging.

 ## Event Details

 Events may be developer-focused or they can cover on business issues and cloud strategy.
 Attendance averages 100-400 people.
 Most start small and grow slowly.
 Again, Kubernetes Community Days are not to be used for commercial pitches.
 Any platforms or tools you are describing the need to be open source.
 That said, many (most?) talks will be about how companies relied on open source technologies to improve their processes.
 Event profits must be reinvested in future years.
 Organizers should be reimbursed for their actual expenses reimbursed, but not their time.